 The working environment was another crucial factor for employee happiness.
 Well over a third of respondents named the culture at their workplace as a reason for leaving.

-Several people described the culture as toxic, dysfunctional, and unsupportive.
+Several people described the culture as toxic, dysfunctional and unsupportive.
 Bad office politics were often mentioned as having a negative effect on the mental health of staff, while some management was stuck in the old ways of doing things and didn’t adapt.

 Culture is important because it determines how people work together to deliver on your strategy.
 So, while it may seem a nebulous concept, it has a direct impact on important metrics such as productivity and innovation, as well as retention.

-7. Ensure employee engagement
+7. employee engagement Needed

 Almost a third of respondents also didn’t feel engaged in their position, which led to them wanting to leave.

-Some described their work as boring, monotonous, and frustrating, with a lack of purpose, while others were looking for ways to develop their skills that the employer didn’t offer at the time.
+Some described their work as boring, monotonous and frustrating, with a lack of purpose, while others were looking for ways to develop their skills that the employer didn’t offer at the time.